-Indigenous Military Service in Canada
+Indigenous Military Service in canada

 Only a little research soon shows that the bravery of Indigenous veterans was uncontested, although not always for the right reasons.
 They were renowned as scouts and sharpshooters, a point of particular pride to Métis, whose fame for those skills stretches back to the days of the Red River colony and beyond.
-Many Indigenous soldiers had lived most of their lives on the land, and applied their tracking skills to reconnaisance and identifying the early warning signs of attacks.
-On the other hand, the stereotype of the insanely or suicidally brave Indian warrior was alive and well, so heedless of what an Indigenous soldier's talents were, he would wind up perennially doing high risk jobs like scouting and sniping.
-Under those circumstances, you'd fiure out how to track, how to shoot, and how to keep going even when you were scared to death just like anybody else.
+Many Indigenous soldiers had lived most of their lives on the land, and applied their tracking skills to reconnaissance and identifying the early warning signs of attacks.
+On the other hand, the stereotype of the insanely or suicidally brave indian warrior was alive and well, so heedless of what an Indigenous soldier's talents were, he would wind up perennially doing high risk jobs like scouting and sniping.
+Under those circumstances, you'd figure out how to track, how to shoot, and how to keep going even when you were scared to death just like anybody else.

 It is important to remember that Indigenous veterans are not only male.
 During most wars of the twentieth century, Indigenous women found the roles they could play in the military to be more limited than ever before.
-European mores plus seism and racism caused their combat service to drop to all but nil, and few had any chance to serve as snipers, scouts, or ammunition runners as they had before.
-As a result, like many Euro-Canadian women they found themselves involved mainly in communications and field medicine.
+European mores plus sexism and racism caused their combat service to drop to all but nil, and few had any chance to serve as snipers, scouts, or ammunition runners as they had before.
+As a result, like many eurocanadian women they found themselves involved mainly in communications and field medicine.
 Lloyd Pinay certainly remembered this; if you look closely at the National Aboriginal Veterans Monument, you'll see not three but four human figures representing Métis, First Nations, Inuit, and Indigenous Women.